 I fully support all ways parents feed their babies.
 This post is on how to navigate breastfeeding while in public and while traveling in general and also specific locations that may be more comfortable at Walt Disney World Parks.
 More information on bottle feeding and pumping while at Disney can be found on our Baby Care Centers post.
 Also check out the Rides with Younger Children series for information on breastfeeding on rides at each of the Walt Disney World Parks, start here at Magic Kingdom.

 In all 50 states, women have the right to breastfeed anywhere they are legally allowed to be; therefore as long as you are legally able to be where you are anywhere including Walt Disney World, you may breastfeed there.
-Just recently, Elodie was having an epic meltdown because she needed to breastfeed and I stood in the monorail line with no cover and breastfed her right there standing up because I had nowhere more comfortable or quiet to go.
+Just recently, Elodie was having a meltdown because she needed to breastfeed and I stood in the monorail line with no cover and breastfed her right there standing up because I had nowhere more comfortable or quiet to go.
 So if you feel like you can and you want to, you can literally breastfeed anywhere!
 But here are some tips to make it easier and more comfortable.

 Where can I breastfeed and stay cool?
 Especially in the summer and with babies that can’t regulate their temperature well, it’s imperative to get out of the sun and heat as much as possible.
 Taking breaks to breastfeed in the Baby Care Centers or other air conditioned places can really help.
 You can breastfeed when you eat your meals which often have air conditioning and shade.
 There are a few other spots that are air conditioned and have seats like the lounge area when you exit the Character Spot in Epcot but they can be harder to find especially when you have a hungry (and maybe crying) baby.
-In the cooler months, any shaded bench will do and there are many little corners that have benches that feel a little more private
+In the cooler months, any shaded bench will do and there are many little corners that have benches that feel a little more private feel.

 Will I miss a lot of time with my family?
 You can breastfeed on rides and not miss time with your family!
 Especially when Elodie was little, the Carousel of Progress was on one of my go-to breastfeeding places.
 It’s air conditioned and about 20 minutes where you can watch a classic show and baby has plenty of time to breastfeed.
 I’ve breastfed on most rides including People Mover, Haunted Mansion, Pirates of the Caribbean (I always wait until after the drop), Spaceship Earth, and even the Safari, and in many of the shows like The Little Mermaid, Lion King and Nemo.
 It’s comfortable, I’m able to stay with my family and friends enjoying our time together and there’s usually plenty of time for baby to breastfeed on at least one if not both sides.
 Some are loud and even though babies can go on any rides without a height restriction, some can still be bumpy or have a drop so it may be best to plan ahead if you are not familiar with the ride already.
 Check out our Rides and Shows with Younger Children Series for more information on which rides may be more comfortable for breastfeeding.